-During the year ended March 31, 2011, agreements which constitute a lease for space in a downtown Victoria, BC office building took effect following the completion of construction of the building.
+During the year ended March 31, 2011, agreements which constitute the head office lease took effect following the completion of construction of the building.
 The initial term of the building lease is for fifteen years, with four renewal options of five years each.
 The lease agreement includes payment of building operating costs and property taxes based on the Group's proportion of total rentable area.